BDD Testing Framework

 - Open the desired feature feature in the editor, or select it in the Project tool window.

 - Right-click the selected file or folder, and choose on the context menu of the selection.

-- Create run/debug configuration for one of the BDD frameworks, and specify the desired file of folder there.
+- Create run/debug configuration, and specify the desired file of folder there.